Summer Stuffed Vegetables

 By: Rachel

-I’ve always had a soft spot for stuffed vegetables—especially in the summer, when everything’s fresh and begging to be filled.
-This one starts with a little story about a certain chef I admire (okay, adore).
+I’ve always had a soft spot for stuffed vegetables—perfect when produce is fresh and at its peak.
+This summer stuffed vegetable recipe starts with a little story about a certain chef I admire (okay, adore).

 How I Ended Up Driving Yotam Ottolenghi Around Town